The limiting law of the Discrete Gaussian level lines: Introduction

 \subsection{Open problems and related works}

-In this work, we showed that the scaling limit of the $m$ top level-lines, $\fL_0,\ldots,\fL_{m-1}$, in the \ZGFF above a floor at large enough $\beta$, is $m$ independent Ferrari-Spohn diffusions.
+In this work, we showed that the scaling limit of the $m$ top level lines, $\fL_1,\ldots,\fL_{m}$, in the \ZGFF above a floor at large enough $\beta$, is $m$ independent Ferrari--Spohn diffusions.
 Moreover, this holds for the $|\nabla\phi|^p$ model for any fixed $p > 1$, which captures the complete universality class when varying $p$, as the behavior for $p = 1$ ($\SOS$) is expected to be different.
-It remains an open problem to establish the limit law for the countably many level-lines $\fL_0,\fL_1,\ldots$ in \SOS, conjectured to be a Brownian line ensemble with a geometric area tilt; see \cite{DLZ23,CaputoGanguly23,CIW19a,CIW19b,BCG25,HKS25,Serio23} for a plethora of works studying this object.
+It remains an open problem to establish the limit law for the countably many level lines $\fL_1,\fL_2,\ldots$ in \SOS, conjectured to be a Brownian line ensemble with a geometric area tilt; see \cite{DLZ23,CaputoGanguly23,CIW19a,CIW19b,BCG25,HKS25,Serio23} for a plethora of works studying this object.

-For $p > 1$, several notable problems remain open. \cref{thm:1,thm:grad-phi-p} address the law of the level-lines away from the corners.
-It is expected that at the corners, the level-lines should have fluctuations of $L^{1/2-o(1)}$ (as opposed to $L^{1/3-o(1)}$), with an associated scaling limit of independent Brownian motions.
+For $p > 1$, several notable problems remain open. \cref{thm:1,thm:grad-phi-p} address the law of the level lines away from the corners.
+It is expected that at the corners, the level lines should have fluctuations of $L^{1/2-o(1)}$ (as opposed to $L^{1/3-o(1)}$), with an associated scaling limit of independent Brownian motions.
 (This is open for all $p\geq 1$, i.e., including \SOS.)
-In addition, our results exclude an exceptional set $\sB$ of values of $L$ (whereas the $\SOS$ analysis of level-lines in \cite{CLMST16} only needed to avoid a critical point of transition between top level-lines).
-It would interesting to investigate the critical and near-critical behavior of the model for values of $L$ marking the onset of a new level-line.
+In addition, our results exclude an exceptional set $\sB$ of values of $L$, addressed in the companion paper~\cite{ChenLubetzky26+} (cf.~\cref{thm:1-companion} above).
+The reader is referred to \cite{ChenLubetzky26+} for additional questions on the critical window marking the onset of a new level line.
+Specifically, the question of establishing the width of the critical window is open.